 - Pump Station

 The Northwest Hillsborough Wastewater Consolidation Program was approved by the Hillsborough County Board of County Commissioners in 2014 as part of its Capital Improvement Program.
-The program retires two aging wastewater plants and consolidates treatment at the Northwest Regional Water Reclamation Facility.
+The program retires two aging wastewater plants and consolidates treatment at the Northwest Regional Water Reclamation Facility (NWRWRF).
 Overall, the program improves wastewater service in Northwest Hillsborough County, improves reliability, and saves money for all County customers.
-Garney served as Design-Builder responsible for preconstruction, construction, and public outreach for two of the three projects in the program including:
+Garney served as Design-Builder responsible for preconstruction, construction, and public outreach for the NWRWRF and the River Oaks Diversion Project.